SAML v2 & Tableau Cloud

 They’ll be redirected to the FusionAuth login screen when they click Sign in.
 There, they should fill in the credentials for their FusionAuth account.
 After they authenticate successfully, they will be sent to the Tableau Cloud dashboard.

 Make sure you paste the right information from Tableau Cloud entity ID and Assertion Consumer Service URL (ACS) fields into your FusionAuth application.

-You can also browse to Download log file in Troubleshooting single sign-on (SSO) to further investigate.in your Tableau Cloud dashboard and click
+You can also browse to Settings -> Authentication in your Tableau Cloud dashboard and click Download log file in Troubleshooting single sign-on (SSO) to further investigate.

-Finally, you can edit your FusionAuth application, go to the Debug enabled to create an event log with more information.
-To see these logs, browse to .tab and click
+Finally, you can edit your FusionAuth application, go to the SAML tab and click Debug enabled to create an event log with more information.
+To see these logs, browse to System -> Event Log.

 You can also review the Tableau Cloud SSO docs.